-- a.
+- 5. Locks requiring the use of restricted keys must be keyed differently in order to maintain an adequate control environment. - C N 2C 2N - a.
 Verify the key used to access the slot machine door is not keyed the same as the key used to access the drop door. - b.
 Verify the key used to release the slot machine bill validator (BV) is not keyed the same as the key used to release the kiosk stacker. - c.
 Verify the key used to access the contents of the slot machine bill validator (BV Content Key) is not keyed the same as the key used to access the contents of the kiosk stacker (Kiosk Stacker Content Key). - 6.
 Restricted and non-restricted keys may not be keyed the same.
 For example, the BV Release key may not be keyed the same as the Belly Glass Door Key.
 Also, one person may not have the BV Release Key and the BV Content Key at the same time.
 Interview cashier and determine their understanding of these requirements. - C N 2C 2N - 7.
 Non-restricted gaming keys may not be kept in the security (box 1) or gaming manager (box 2) locked boxes.
-It is recommended that general (non-restricted) gaming keys be maintained in a separate locked box #3 (box 3).
+General (non-restricted) gaming keys be maintained in a separate locked box #3 (box 3).
 Two locks are not required on box 3 but there must be procedures in place to ensure the accountability of the keys maintained in the non-restricted key box.
 Verify non-restricted keys are not located in the restricted key boxes. - C N 2C 2N - 8.
 Between shifts, restricted and non-restricted keys may be transferred to the individual responsible for the keys during the following shift by having that individual sign the key log.
 The cashier does not need to initial the log or physically transfer the key(s) to the following shift individual.
 Observe or interview casino personnel and determine their understanding of this procedure. - C N 2C 2N - 9.
 Restricted keys must be inventoried at least twice a year.
 This includes all locked boxes containing restricted keys.
 This may be accomplished in conjunction with the completion of the compliance checklists by the internal compliance officer.
 Evidence of the inventory must be documented and must include the information outlined in the ICMP.
 Verify the inventories were conducted and the documentation includes the required information. - C N 2C 2N - 10.
 One person may not have access to more than one key box.
 For example, if one employee is considered the gaming manager and is also acting as security, this person may not have both the gaming manager's key and security's key which are used to access boxes 1 and 2.
 The gaming manager's key and security's key used to access boxes 1 and 2 must be maintained by two different licensed individuals.
 Verify that casino personnel, who have access to keys to box 1 and 2, do not have both keys; also interview these individuals to determine their understanding of this requirement.

+Legend:

+C = In Compliance

+N = Noncompliance

-Legend:N = Noncompliance2C = In Compliance at Follow-up2N = Noncompliance at Follow-up
+2C = In Compliance at Follow-up

+2N = Noncompliance at Follow-up